wumelissa/scatterBrains/README.md

 > .dat files

 contain the subject mesh information required to run the Monte Carlo simulations.
-They can be loaded into Matlab using the "readmmc" functions provided in the MMC software (see example.m lines 19-22 for an example).
+They can be loaded into Matlab using the "readmmc" functions provided in the MMC software (see second cell of example.m).
 The models have been de-identified and also have had their ears removed for more accurate probe placement in certain areas of the head.
 If models with the ears are needed, please send Melissa an email and she can provide them to you.

 >"subject locs" .mat files